martyjhenderson/crusade-app/readme.md

   * Start it up with `FLASK_APP=manager flask run`
   * When you go to http://localhost:5000 it will redirect you.
 Be sure to register yourself.

+## Bugs and Contributions

+I am still getting the first round of this done - hold off on the floodgates.

 ## Thanks